 Is it safe to store my data there?

 As funny as some of those questions may sound to you today, they were absolutely on point a few years ago.

 Cloud computing statistics reveal the exponential growth of the industry since then.
-Estimated at just $24.65 billion in 2010, it has already surpassed the $100 billion mark and looking to reach $150 billion by the end of 2020.
+Estimated at just $24.65 billion in 2010, it has already surpassed the $150 billion mark.

 - 81% of all enterprises have a multi-cloud strategy already laid out or in the works.

 - Additionally, 82% of the workload will reside on the cloud.

 - As a result, more than 40 zettabytes of data will be flowing through cloud servers and networks.